nabalma/aws-montreal-usergroup-terraform-workshop/lab2-ec2-variables/README.md

-# Lab 1: Basic EC2 Instance with Terraform
+# Lab 2: EC2 with Variables and Outputs

-This lab demonstrates how to create a basic EC2 instance using Terraform with SSH access.
+This lab demonstrates how to create an EC2 instance using Terraform with variables for better configuration management and reusability.

 ## Architecture Overview

 This lab will create:
-- A VPC (CIDR: 10.0.0.0/16)
+- A VPC with configurable CIDR (default: 10.0.0.0/16)
-- A public subnet (CIDR: 10.0.1.0/24)
+- A public subnet with configurable CIDR (default: 10.0.1.0/24)
 - An Internet Gateway
 - A Route Table for internet access
 - A Security Group allowing SSH access (port 22)
-- An EC2 instance (Amazon Linux 2023) with a public IP
+- An EC2 instance (Amazon Linux 2023) with configurable instance type
 - An SSH key pair for secure access

 ## Prerequisites